 STANDARD 6 - ENGAGE IN PROFESSIONAL LEARNING 6.1 Identify and plan professional learning needs Demonstrate an understanding of the role of the Australian Professional Standards for Teachers in identifying professional learning needs.
-6.2 Engage in professional learning and improve practice
+6.2 Engage in professional learning and improve practice Understand the relevant and appropriate sources of the professional learning for teachers.

-Understand the relevant and appropriate sources of the professional learning for teachers.
-6.3 6.3 Engage with colleagues and improve practice Seek and apply constructive feedback from supervisors and teachers to improve teaching practices.
+6.3 Engage with colleagues and improve practice 0.0 Seek and apply constructive feedback from supervisors and teachers to improve teaching practices.
 6.4 Apply professional learning and improve student learning Demonstrate an understanding of the rationale for continued professional learning and the implications for improved student learning.
-NDARD 7 - ENGAGE PROFESSIONALLY WITH COLLEAGUES, PARENTS/CARERS THE COMMUNITY 7.1 Meet professional ethics and responsibilities Understand and apply the key principles described in codes of ethics and conduct for the teaching profession.
+STA NDARD 7 - ENGAGE PROFESSIONALLY WITH COLLEAGUES, PARENTS/CARERS AND THE COMMUNITY 7.1 Meet professional ethics and responsibilities Understand and apply the key principles described in codes of ethics and conduct for the teaching profession.
 7.2 Comply with legislative, administrative and organisational requirements Understand the relevant legislative, administrative and organisational policies and processes required for teachers according to school stage.
-7.3 7.3 processes required for teachers according to school stage.
-7.3 processes required for teachers according to school stage.
-Engage with the parents/carers 7.3 processes required for teachers according to school stage.
-Engage with the parents/carers Understand strategies for working effectively, sensitively and confidentially with processes required for teachers according to school stage.
+7.3 Understand the relevant legislative, administrative and organisational policies and 7.3 Understand the relevant legislative, administrative and organisational policies and processes required for teachers according to school stage.
+7.3 Understand the relevant legislative, administrative and organisational policies and processes required for teachers according to school stage.
+Engage with the parents/carers 7.3 Understand the relevant legislative, administrative and organisational policies and processes required for teachers according to school stage.
+Engage with the parents/carers Understand strategies for working effectively, sensitively and confidentially with Understand the relevant legislative, administrative and organisational policies and processes required for teachers according to school stage.
 Engage with the parents/carers Understand strategies for working effectively, sensitively and confidentially with parents/carers.
+Understand the relevant legislative, administrative and organisational policies and processes required for teachers according to school stage.
+Engage with the parents/carers Understand strategies for working effectively, sensitively and confidentially with parents/carers.
+Engage with professional teaching networks and broader communities